-Danielle manages an international research portfolio in innovation and entrepreneurship, as a Lead Investigator for The Growth Project (a multi-country study of entrepreneurial scaling) and Chief Investigator for the Australian Department of Foreign Affairs & Trade (DFAT) InnovationXchange unit on the Social Entrepreneurship and Impact Investing Initiative (SEIII).
-She was recently awarded a DECRA Research Fellowship by the Australian Research Council to investigate the development of impact investing in Australia, and in particular the role of social stock exchanges in creating the ‘rules of the game’ in this nascent market.
+Danielle manages an international research portfolio in innovation and entrepreneurship, as a Lead Investigator for The Growth Project (a multi-country study of entrepreneurial scaling) and Chief Investigator for research projects on impact investing and social entrepreneruship with clients such as the Australian Department of Foreign Affairs & Trade (DFAT) InnovationXchange unit and Department of Social Services Impact Investing Unit.
+She currently holds a DECRA Research Fellowship from the Australian Research Council to investigate the development of impact investing in Australia, and in particular the role of social stock exchanges in creating the ‘rules of the game’ in this nascent market.
 In her research, Danielle also draws upon her professional experiences, having worked at the World Bank, in the private sector in foreign aid and business development, and for the Australian government in delivering business assistance programs for entrepreneurs.
 She is the Founder and Chair of the Investing in Impact (III) academic-practitioner research network.
 Danielle was Deputy Head (Engagement) 2015-2017 for the School of Management prior to commencing her DECRA research appointment.

 Dr Logue is an award winning lecturer in innovation, entrepreneurship and strategy.
 She has published in top scholarly journals such as Academy of Management Annals, Human Relations, and Journal of Management Inquiry, amongst others.
 She is a frequent commentator in national and international media outlets, including BBC Global, ABC News 24, Radio National, SMH, AFR, 2Ser Radio and The Conversation.
 As an economic sociologist and organizational theorist, her forthcoming book ‘Theories of Social Innovation’ (2019), examines the overlapping roles of the State, Civil Society and Private Sector in generating and funding social impact.